COVID-19 Update >> We Are Open 24/7

 Rape

-A person is guilty of rape (called “assault with attempt to ravish” in the criminal statutes) in Mississippi if he or she forces another person to have sex against their will or has sex with someone who has been given an intoxicant which prevents them from properly consenting to the act.
+A person is guilty of rape (called “assault with attempt to ravish” in the criminal statutes) in Mississippi if he or she forces another person to have sex against their will or has sex with someone who has been given an intoxicant that prevents them from properly consenting to the act.
 This felony is punishable by a maximum sentence of life in prison.

 Statutory Rape